-Developed By Atlus
+Developed By Capcom

 The Lasting Appeal

-My Score – 8/10
+My Score – 9.7/10

-Resident Evil HD Remaster is available now on the E Store for the 3DS.
-Thanks go to Reef Entertainment for supplying the game and the assets used in this review.
-Be sure to let me know what you thought of the review in the comments section below and be sure to stay tuned to UGNN for all your gaming news and reviews and remember to follow us on WordPress, Facebook,Twitter, Tumblr, LinkedIn, Reddit & YouTube.
+Resident Evil HD Remaster is available now for for PC, PS3, PS4, Xbox 360 & Xbox One.
+Thanks go out to Capcom for supplying the game and assets used in this review.
+Be sure to let us know your thoughts on this review in the comments section below and be sure to stay tuned to UGNN for all your gaming news and reviews and be sure to follow us on Facebook,Twitter and YouTube.

 Review By Jonnie Dixon